Biosecurity on the Horse Farm

 By Margaret Evans

-With the current COVID-19 pandemic and Canadians’ alarm over how quickly a virus can spread across countries and continents, there is an understandable reaction to protect against infection from any and all viruses and pathogens.
+The COVID-19 pandemic showed how alarmingly quickly a virus can spread across countries and continents and created an understandable reaction to protect against infection from any and all viruses and pathogens.
 By extension, it is also essential that there is a level of biosecurity on your farm or acreage to protect horses against agents of disease.

 According to a document published by the Canadian Food Inspection Agency (CFIA) entitled National Farm and Facility Level Biosecurity Standard for the Equine Sector, infectious diseases in horses continue to rank as one of the major challenges for horse owners and managers.
 Diseases lead to illnesses that are sometimes fatal and can incur financial costs, welfare concerns, and possible risks to human health.
 Some infectious diseases are zoonotic, meaning they are caused by viruses, bacteria, or parasites that can spread from animals to humans, putting people at risk.